efortin/multipass-netlistener/README.md

-# Multipass Listener
+# Multipass NetListener

-Multipass Listener is a LaunchDaemon that remove hostfilter on MacOSX default bridge for each vm.
+Multipass NetListener is a LaunchDaemon that remove hostfilter on MacOSX default bridge for each vm.

 You should be use it, if you add multiple network addresses